Cybersecurity-LINKS/did-compositejwk/spec.md

 # DID Method Specification

-`did:compositejwk` is a deterministic transformation of a compositeJwk into a DID Document.
+`did:compositejwk` is a deterministic transformation of a `compositeJwk` into a DID Document.

 ## compositeJwk

-The compositeJwk is a new [Verification Material](https://www.w3.org/TR/did-core/#verification-material) property introduced to handle Post-Quantum/Traditinal (PQ/T) Hybrid keys.
+The `compositeJwk` is a new [Verification Material](https://www.w3.org/TR/did-core/#verification-material) property introduced to handle Post-Quantum/Traditinal (PQ/T) hybrid keys.
 This object contains the PQ and traditional public keys, both JWK encoded, and the algId string representing the name of algorithms used to generate the hybrid signature.